 Don't Be Afraid to Use Color

 A common misconception is that the traditional palette has to be dark and heavy, or entirely neutral.
-In fact, touches of color add life, comfort and personality to a traditional space.
-The easiest spots for splashes of color are window treatments, bedding, artwork and small furniture, like the funky zebra-print chair in this bedroom from W Design Interiors.
+Touches of color add life, comfort, and personality to a traditional space.
+The easiest spots for splashes of color are window treatments, bedding, artwork, and small furniture, like the funky zebra-print chair in this bedroom from W Design Interiors.
 Feel free to color your world the way you like it.Continue to 4 of 10 below.

 04 of 10